When planning a trip to the Greek islands, many visitors will narrow their choices down to two of the biggest islands – Crete or Rhodes.

-Casa Leone Hotel – This three-star hotel located in the centre of Chania is perfect for mid-range travellers to Crete.
-They have a myriad of comfortable and bright rooms available, a great location in the city centre and breakfast is served daily.
-Click here to see their availability
+Casa Leone Hotel – This mid-range hotel located in the centre of Chania has a range of comfortable rooms available, a top location in the centre of the city and breakfast is served daily.

-Artion Boutique by Enorme – Luxury travellers looking for a plush stay on Crete will love this cool boutique hotel in Heraklion.
+Artion Boutique by Enorme – Luxury travellers looking for a plush stay on Crete will love this boutique hotel in Heraklion.
 Perfectly situated for exploring all this Greek island has to offer, they have a host of beautiful rooms to choose from and breakfast is also available in the morning.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Crete hotels!